-The default Slide Layouts available in PowerPoint help you choose various placeholder arrangements for your slide content -- it's easy to create good looking slides using them.
-These ready-made layouts include containers for text, pictures, charts, etc. These layouts can be edited (or duplicated / renamed) within the Slide Master view to create more Slide Layouts.
+The default Slide Layouts available in PowerPoint help you choose various placeholder arrangements for your slide content.
+It's easy to create good looking slides using them.
+These ready-made layouts include containers for text, pictures, charts, etc. These layouts can be edited (or duplicated/renamed) within the Slide Master View to create more Slide Layouts.
 While duplicating and editing Slide Layouts is a great way to make small changes, it's not the best way to create a Slide Layout from scratch.
-As an analogy, duplicating and editing a Slide Layout is more like using a coloring book to fill color between the lines of pre-drawn art -- but creating your Slide Layout from scratch is more like starting with a blank sheet of paper and drawing your art before you start coloring between the lines.
+As an analogy, duplicating and editing a Slide Layout is more like using a coloring book to fill color between the lines of pre-drawn art.
+However, creating your Slide Layout from scratch is more like starting with a blank sheet of paper and drawing your art before you start coloring between the lines.
 Decide which of these approaches works best for you before starting.
 If you prefer the latter approach, follow these steps to create a new Slide Layout:

 Figure 1: Slide Master option within the View menu

 - This opens Slide Master View, as shown in Figure 2.
 In Slide Master view, you'll find that the left pane contains a larger thumbnail on the top, called the Slide Master (highlighted in blue within Figure 2), and several smaller slide thumbnails representing individual Slide Layouts (highlighted in red within Figure 2).

 Figure 2: Slide Layouts within the Slide Master view

 - To add a new slide layout, click in between the layout thumbnails to place an insertion cursor.
 We placed our insertion cursor right below the Slide Master thumbnail at the position of the first Slide Layout, as shown in Figure 3.